-On the street, heroin goes by a variety of names, some of which include “junk,” “skag,” “smack” and “H.” Regardless of the name used, anytime you purchase heroin, there’s no way of knowing what’s actually in it, short of doing a chemical analysis.
+On the street, heroin goes by a variety of names, including “junk,” “skag,” “smack,” and “H.” Regardless of the name used, anytime you purchase heroin there’s no way of knowing what’s actually in it, short of doing a chemical analysis.

 - Talcum powder

 - Powdered milk

 Part of the reason why heroin is so addictive is because of its ability to reach the brain quickly.
 When this happens, the brain releases dopamine and produces feelings of euphoria.
 The most often a person uses heroin, the more the brain becomes reliant on heroin to produce feelings of pleasure.
 Addiction also increases the chance of overdose, since the brain and the body build up a tolerance to the drug.
 Impurities are often introduced to heroin to increase potency or cut production costs.
 These cutting agents have disastrous effects on the body.
 Some of the cutting agents include: